SERE: Exploring Feature Self-relation for Self-supervised Transformer

-The self-relation modeling properties of ViTs inspire us.
-ViTs model the feature relations on pixel and channel dimensions with the multi-head self-attention~(MHSA) and feed forward network~(FFN)~\cite{raghu2021do,dosovitskiy2020vit,Kim_2021_CVPR}, respectively.
-The MHSA aggregates the pixel-level information with the extracted relations among pixels, resulting in stronger relations among pixels with similar semantic context (see \figref{fig:vis_analysis}(c)).
-The FFN combines features from different channels, implicitly modeling the feature self-relations in the channel dimension.
-For instance, \figref{fig:vis_analysis}(c) reveals that feature patterns across channels have different degrees of relations.
-Feature relation modeling enables ViTs with strong representation ability, which motivates us to use self-relation as a new representation form for self-supervision.
+We seek to improve the training of self-supervised ViT by exploring the properties of ViT.
+ViT models the feature relations on spatial and channel dimensions with the multi-head self-attention (MHSA) and feedforward network (FFN)~\cite{raghu2021do,dosovitskiy2020vit,Kim_2021_CVPR}, respectively.
+The MHSA aggregates the spatial information with the extracted relations among patches, resulting in stronger spatial relations among patches with similar semantic contexts (see \figref{fig:vis_analysis}(c)).
+The FFN combines features from different channels, implicitly modeling the feature self-relation in the channel dimension.
+For instance, \figref{fig:vis_analysis}(c) reveals that channels learn diverse patterns, and there are varying degrees of relations between different channels.
+Feature self-relation modeling enables ViT with strong representation ability, motivating us to use self-relation as a new representation form for self-supervision.